-- Pete the Cat's Groovy Imagination by Kimberly and James Dean - Drum Dream Girl: How One Girl's Courage Changed Music by Margarita Engle, Illustrations by Rafael López - Monsters Love Colors by Mike Austin - Let's Play! by Hervé Tullet - How Do You Say? by Angela Dominguez - Shape Up, Construction Trucks! by Victoria Allenby - Play Like an Animal! by Maria Gianferrari, Illustrations by Mia Powell
+- Pete the Cat's Groovy Imagination by Kimberly and James Dean - Drum Dream Girl: How One Girl's Courage Changed Music by Margarita Engle, Illustrations by Rafael López - What to Do with a Box by Jane Yolen, Illustrations by Chris Sheban - Let's Play! by Hervé Tullet - $\bullet$ $How\ to\ Say\ Hello\ to\ a\ Worm:$ A First Guide to Outside by Kari Percival - Shape Up, Construction Trucks! by Victoria Allenby - Play Like an Animal! by Maria Gianferrari, Illustrations by Mia Powell